-In connection with our new strategic pursuits, we may expand our size and operations through acquisitions or other strategic transactions, including through the EryDel Acquisition.
+In connection with our new strategic pursuits, we may expand our size and operations through acquisitions or other strategic transactions.
 Our future success depends, in part, upon our ability to manage such expanded business, which may pose substantial challenges for management, including challenges related to the management and monitoring of new operations and associated increased costs and complexity.
 There can be no assurances that we will be successful or that we will realize the expected synergies and other benefits anticipated from any future acquisitions or strategic transactions that we may undertake in the future.